 Radical Candor can be difficult to roll out, but once you start to practice it and make it a part of your culture it becomes the number one employee retention tactic.
-It may seem difficult and even unnatural at first because we aren’t use to this framework.
+It may seem difficult and even unnatural at first because we aren’t used to this framework.
 You might not even get it right the first time you try to roll this out, but nothing is done right or perfectly the first time you try it, so it definitely takes a lot of practice and repetition for it to stick.
 However, once it is applied correctly it can change your work culture for the better.

 One way we here at Community Boost rolled out Radical Candor is during our annual retreat we made sure to create a space where we went through an exercise of practicing radical candor feedback.
 Everyone on the team participated and we took the time to each take accountability and say these are the things you’re doing really well and these are the areas you can really improve on.

-It took awhile, but once this space was created everyone was able to openly share their feedback.
-As a person in leadership it can be scary or even daunting to roll something like this out, but sometimes you just have to rip off the bandaid.
+It took a while, but once this space was created everyone was able to openly share their feedback.
+As a person in leadership, it can be scary or even daunting to roll something like this out, but sometimes you just have to rip off the bandaid.
 Once you get through that hard part, all the benefits start to roll in.
 Implementing radical candor was so healthy and it really took our team to the next level when it came to moving faster and working better together.

-Radical Candor isn’t just a one time thing.
+Radical Candor isn’t just a one-time thing.
 It should be done both formally and informally because it can really change your work culture for the better and drive great results for you and your team!